matejp0/vocab/README.md

 # Vocabulary exam preparer (vocab)
+Vocab is a tool for preparing for vocabulary exams.
 It picks random word from the list and prompts you to write the definition, that is on the other side of `=`.
 I find it a really effective method of preparing for vocabulary exams, because the ordering is always different.

 ## Installation
 ```